Nicholas Wayman-Harris

-Lord Nicholas Wayman-Harris is a British film editor based in Santa Monica, California.
+Nicholas Wayman-Harris was a British film editor latterly based in Santa Monica, California.

-Wayman-Harris has worked on music videos with some of the biggest artists in the music world, including Radiohead, U2, Puff Daddy, The Spice Girls, Björk, Blur, Depeche Mode, George Michael, The Verve, Oasis, Kylie Minogue, Thirty Seconds to Mars and OK Go.
-His vast body of commercial work includes major campaigns for Ford Motor Company, Bacardi, Toyota, Nike, AT&T, Audi and Compaq to name but a few.
+Wayman-Harris worked on music videos with some of the biggest artists in the music world, including Radiohead, U2, Puff Daddy, The Spice Girls, Björk, Blur, Depeche Mode, George Michael, The Verve, Oasis, Kylie Minogue, Thirty Seconds to Mars and OK Go.
+His vast body of commercial work included major campaigns for Ford Motor Company, Bacardi, Toyota, Nike, AT&T, Audi and Compaq to name but a few.